algas/npm-to-yarn-slide/slide.md

 --

-## Installing packages from package.json with npm
+## 2.Installing packages from package.json with npm

 ```
 (edit package.json)